ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 5. **Degree-Aware**: The system supports multiple wave degrees, allowing analysis across different timeframes.
 6. **Resilient to Edge Cases**: Indicators gracefully handle insufficient data, returning `NaN` values rather than throwing exceptions.

+### Internal Implementation Boundary

+Some Elliott package classes are internal implementation details (for example, scenario-rule/scoring internals used to build ranked alternatives).

+- These internals are intentionally not surfaced in general wiki pages.
+- This dedicated Elliott page is the right place to discuss Elliott internals when needed.

 ### Component Hierarchy

 The Elliott Wave system in ta4j follows a layered architecture: